 By car: Dial Post is clearly marked just off the A24 London-Dorking-Worthing road, about 10 miles from the Crawley junction and about 12 miles from Worthing.
 (In fact, the village is on the old Worthing road and the new A24 bypasses it.)
 The author parked easily on the roadside just before the Green.

-Because of the popularity of this area, walkers are encouraged to use the Walker's Car Park to prevent cars clogging the village.
-It is signed shortly before you enter the village.
-The author did not check this out and there has been conflicting feedback about its location and the short cut from the car park to the Knepp Wildland Safaris Camping entrance in Swallows Lane (www.w3w.co/thickens.moral.bathtubs).
-If you park here, please ask someone, or follow signs for Knepp Wildland Safaris, or look at the w3w map.
-Given precise feedback, this will be added later to these guide notes.
+But walkers are encouraged to use the Walker's Car Park which is clearly marked just before you enter the village.
+The author did not check this out but subsequent feedback has provided details.
+In summer the car park is open daily 7am to 7pm, usually with a refreshment van, and maybe some produce for sale.
+This is a good option to prevent cars clogging the village.
+There's a 350m walk back to the car park after the walk but there is a short cut at the start across the field to the entrance to the Knepp Wildland (see the notes and the mini-map).